cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 The values can be placed into a `.env` file in the root of the project as well.

-### Checkout and Initialize the repository
+### Checkout and initialize the code repository
-You can clone the repository from [GithHub](https://github.com/cdklabs/cdk-cicd-wrapper/).
+You can clone the repository from [GitHub](https://github.com/cdklabs/cdk-cicd-wrapper/).

 Execute the `task init` command.